davesque/thought.place/posts/objects/2017/7/3/pagerank.md

 $\mathbf{s}_6$, we can see that our vectors were already beginning to approach this stable state.
 So what does this mean?

-Well, we've actually arrived at the PageRank vector for this miniature web.
-We have $0.4$ in the first slot which means that, during an infinite walk, we have a 4 in 10 chance of landing on page 1 after each step.
-We see $0.4$ in the second slot, which means the same is true for page 2.
-Page 3 only has a 2 in 10 chance of being encountered during the walk.
+Well, we've actually ended up with a vector which "ranks" the pages in our miniature web.
+The first element in the vector is $0.4$ which means that, during an infinite walk, we have a 4 in 10 chance of landing on page 1 after each step.
+The second element is $0.4$ which means that the same is true for page 2.
+Page 3 only has a 2 in 10 chance of being encountered during each step of the walk.

 ## Edge Cases